NOTE: First published 7 November 2017, updated on 16 March 2022.

 CRO isn’t just a one-time project

 CRO is for life, not just for Christmas.
-Sure, there are a few quick fixes, but to see the biggest improvements you need to keep at it over time and build on the changes you’ve already made.
+Sure, there are a few quick fixes, but to see the biggest improvements you need to keep at it over time, base your hypothesis on data and build on the changes you’ve already made.

 Asking yourself and your team that question and following through with a logical, reasoned evaluation will lead you to a deeper understanding of what your audience is looking for and how your website can meet their needs.

-Perhaps you try a few split tests that involve changing the colour of CTA buttons (which you know are underperforming thanks to heatmapping), but you haven’t seen a difference.
-This could be a sign that colour is not an important factor in this instance, and that something in your page’s layout or the messages the copy aren’t as strong as they could be.
-It could indicate wider issues with the design of the site or the strength of your content.
+Perhaps you try a few split-tests that involve changing the colour of CTA buttons (which you know are underperforming thanks to heatmap analysis), but you haven’t seen a difference.
+This could be a sign that colour is not an important factor in this instance, and that it could be a wider issue with the design of the site or the strength of your content.

 As we mentioned earlier, a strength of CRO is its ability to inform your other marketing strategies.
 As you conduct tests and make changes that have a positive impact on your conversion rate, you will inevitably learn what your audience values.
 This information can be translated easily into advertising campaigns and has applications for organic and social channels as well.

 Seeing the wider applications for the data you gather does take a degree of critical thinking, but your goal is to discover what your audience sees as most important.
 This will become apparent after just a few months of CRO, but the more you stick with it, the more you learn.

 If you want to learn more about CRO, here are some resources that can help you increase your knowledge: